larrytron92/UltimateDotNetTools/README.md

 }
 ```

-So I've declared a variable call "test" and it will hold a list of strings, BUT I haven't instantiated it yet.
+So I've declared a variable called "test" and it will hold a list of strings, BUT I haven't instantiated it yet.
 Then I'm trying to use the "Any" extension method in System.Linq, to see if list actually has something inside.

 Guaranteed, an exception will be thrown because you're trying to trigger a method for an object that hasn't even come into existence yet.
 It's like trying ask your unborn baby to help you with your tax returns, the baby hasn't arrived yet neither does it know how to file taxes!